CaZual-T/CZT-Mod-Manager/docs/FAQ-HELP.md

 # Common errors w/ solutions:

+### Windows says its a virus and stopped my download/install
+- CZT Mod Manager is an unsigned app, it will ALWAYS hit windows defender etc.
+- NOTE THAT NEXUS STAFF HAS ACCESS TO MY SOURCE CODE.
+Thats quite literally the only reassurance i can give you.
+- Use it, dont use it, idgaf at this point.
+Im not going to beg/plead with people.

 ### [WinError 3] Permission Denied at launch.
 - ENABLE DEVELOPER MODE.
   - (Windows) Settings > Advanced > For Developers (Toggle Developer Mode On)